j2thex/j2thex.github.io/collections/_posts_en/2024-01-20-motivation-in-companies.md

 ---
 layout: post
-title: "Motivation: A Tool Misused by 99% of Companies"
+title: "Motivation: A tool misused by 99% of companies"
 description: "An in-depth look at how companies misunderstand and misuse motivation, with practical solutions for building effective incentive systems"
-date: 2024-01-20
+date: 2025-01-01
 author: Jeff Smith
 image:
 categories: